ScottLinnn/Papers-System/README.md

 Details about SSTable are omitted since I've read about it elsewhere.
 Immutability makes CC very easy.

 Highlights from benchmarking: Writes are faster than random reads since commits are grouped and the append-only nature.
 Sequential reads are much faster than random reads due to block-level caching.
 Load-balancing is not good, which hurts scalability.

+## Pavlo12

+Two problems in distributed SQL systems: number of distributed transactions and skew.
+The goal is to generate good database design that minimizes both through automatic partitioning.
+Design options include:
+1. Horizontal partitioning: fragmenting a table by some attributes.
+2. Table replication: replicating some read-only/heavy tables on all nodes to save coordination, since it's always available locally from any node's point of view.
+3. Secondary index: building index for more columns to reduce accesses of more kinds of queries.
+4. Stored procedure routing: send query to the node that has most of the data needed by the query.

+Use a large-neighborhood search based on cost model which calculates:

+1. CoordinationCost, which is an equation that multiplies number of distributed transaction and number of parition accessed
+2. Skew factor, (in brief)which computes the access rate(NumUsedByTx/SumNumUsedByTx) for each partition, then adds up the ratio between this rate and ideal rate(1/NumPartition)